Paying Self-Employment Tax as a Tutor

 For many businesses, this can be difficult because they are working all year long.
 For tutors though, we have a slight advantage as our work can be quite seasonal, with summers being quiet.
 This is why I always schedule doing my taxes the week after the last Psychology A-level exam.
-I don’t schedule anything else in, I just do taxes and that’s it (Well, apart for posing in pictures with oversized commission cheques.
-I have time for that.).
+I don’t schedule anything else in, I just do taxes and that’s it.

 I personally like doing my own taxes as it helps me become a better businessperson.
 After all, I spend eleven months of the year being a good teacher and academic, but doing my own taxes forces me to reflect on how I run my business.
 For example, did I spend enough money on advertising?
 Too much on travel?
 Will I need to invest in better technology next year?
 Having these business details brought to light in a tax form really makes you think about what you can do to improve your trade and maximise your profits.
 For these reasons, I make the time and commit to it every year.
 It’s as important in the annual calendar as Christmas, New Year’s Eve or Exam Results Day.